-Opened in 2016, ‘Imiloa Astronomy Center is a world-class museum and planteraium.
-The center is located on the UH Hilo campus and focuses on showcasing scientific discoveries within the framework of native Hawaiian traditions of navigation an exploration.
-They offer innovative education and outreach programs to inspire and teach the next generation.
+Founded in 2006, the ‘Imiloa Astronomy Center is a world-class museum and planetarium.
+The center is located on the UH Hilo campus and focuses on showcasing scientific discoveries within the framework of native Hawaiian traditions of navigation and exploration.

 Founded as a non-profit in 2010 this arts based organization creates culture and community based around the values of creativity, collaboration and contribution.
 They host mural festivals, art exhibits and concerts.
 POW!WOW!
 School of Music & Arts is an extension of the organization educating the next generations artists and musicians.
 Lana Lane Studios—headquarters for POW!WOW! and a communal co-op space in Honolulu that features 20 full-time working artists.